Benaki Museum of Greek Culture Athens Greece

 Icons of the Cretan School 15th – 17th Century

-The breathtaking Greek icons on display are mesmerizingly beautiful!
+The breathtaking Greek icons on display are mesmerizing!
 My photos don’t come close to depicting the rich, vivid colors and images.
 Their historical significance is immense.
 The exquisite icons are a testament to the “quality and aesthetic value of the Byzantine art tradition”.

 Georgios Nomikos 1680 Lady of the Angels